Thoughtfully designed briar pipes informed by tradition and inspired by the present. Handcrafted in San Diego, California.

-Thankfully this isn’t—or shouldn’t be—my audience in this venue.
+Thankfully this isn’t—or isn’t typically—my audience in this venue.

 Art has always been part of my life.
-Drawing with first crayon and paper as a toddler, pencil and paper as a child, and later with paint and canvas as a young adult I was regaled with stories of my grandmother and grandfather, both amateur and passionate artists, and my famous cousin, Andy Warhol.
+Drawing with first crayon and paper as a toddler, pencil and paper as a child, and later with paint and canvas as a young adult, I was regaled with stories of my paternal grandmother and maternal grandfather, both amateur and passionate artists, and my famous cousin, Andy Warhol.

-Perhaps it was blood, but I am convinced it was simply a passion for the creation things—new things, strange things, beautiful things—that ultimately led me to buy two blocks of briar and pre-formed stems during my first year of graduate work in the field of theology.
+Perhaps it was blood, but I am convinced it was simply a passion for the creation of things—new things, strange things, beautiful things—that ultimately led me to buy two blocks of briar and pre-formed stems during my first year of studying toward my graduate degree.
 Guided by what little snippets of information that could be gleaned from books and the internet I completed my first pair of pipes with borrowed tools on the wooden floor of my in-laws’ home over Christmas break.
 They were not very good, but I was falling in love.